edgarfinn/Redux-Basic-Reference/README.md

   };
 }
 ```
-The state function is used in conjunction with the
+The state function is used in conjunction with the connect function to pass the state object to the container's props.

 ```js
 // containers/book-list.js